localcode/rhinopythonscripts/README.md

 ### To Import Into a Script

 The main folder, `rhinopythonscripts`, has been provided with an `__init__.py` file, so the whole thing can be treated as a package.
-Assuming your new script has access to the folder that teh `rhinopythonscripts` folder is _inside_ of, you can import various modules in the following way:
+Assuming your new script has access to the folder that the `rhinopythonscripts` folder is _inside_ of (see _Checking Your Path_ above), you can import various modules in the following way:

     from rhinopythonscripts import RunCPythonScript
     out = RunCPythonScript.run("someCPythonScript", argumentList)